Junypr/junypr-berries/posts/the-thing-about-sunsets/index.md

 .. type: text
 -->

-Each sunset is a fragile fraction of a moment suspended in time like a mote of dust in a sunbeam.
-Each day brings a new palette, daubs of inimitable hand-mixed paint swirls.
+Each sunset is a fragile fraction of suspended time, a fresh palette filled with daubs of inimitable paint swirls.
 So I grab my camera and fly down the stairs,
 I don't stop to say hello because something inside my chest tells me that this is what matters, that I need to be here,